hollandaise1/Python-Refresher/README.md

 `print(a & b)`  Intersection: `{3}`
 `print(a - b)`  Difference: `{1, 2}`

-### Tuple
+### Tuple 元组
 - Similar to lists, but cannot modify their values.
+The insertion order is preserved, but not sorted.
 The initial values are the values that will stay for the rest of the program.
 To declare, it will be `tupleName = (initial values)`.
 Use parentheses() and separated by a comma. i.e. `monthsOfYear = ("Jan" ,"Feb", ...)`

 - `del`: you can say `del myTuple`, this will delete the tuple completely.
 Cannot modify an item from a tuple.
 Usually will convert it to a List and then convert back, such as: